An Exclusive Overview of C-Suite Executives Roles and Responsibilities

 - Should look after the employee benefit plans with a particular emphasis on maximizing the cost-effective benefits packages.

 - Should report the financial results to the Board of Directors.

 - To look after the company’s business transaction processing systems.

 - Should ensure that the record-keeping of the books of accounts meets the requirements of the auditors and government agencies.

 - Identifies the financial risks and opportunities for the company.

-- Provides strategic recommendations to the CEO and members of the executive management team related to the finance or budgeting issues.
+- Provides strategic recommendations to the CEO and executive management team members related to finance or budgeting issues.

 CTO – Roles and Responsibilities